quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 The heritability of paternal *de novo* mutation counts in the human germline has also been estimated to be between 10 and 20%, demonstrating a contribution of genetic factors to germline mutation rates [@doi:10.1101/2022.12.17.520885].
 However, mutator discovery remains challenging in mammalian genomes.

-Recently, thousands of human pedigrees have been sequenced in an effort to precisely estimate the rate of human *de novo* germline mutation [@PMID:31549960;@PMID:28959963].
+Thousands of human pedigrees have been sequenced in an effort to precisely estimate the rate of human *de novo* germline mutation [@PMID:31549960;@PMID:28959963;@PMID:29700473].
 Selection on germline mutator alleles will likely prevent large-effect mutators from reaching high allele frequencies; however, a subset may be detectable by sequencing a sufficient number of human trios [@PMID:35666194].
 Current estimates of power to detect germline mutators in human pedigrees generally assume that mutators affect all mutation types equally, and that methods for mutator discovery will rely on identifying haplotypes with excess total mutation counts [@PMID:35666194].
 Our results in the BXDs suggest that germline mutators often exert their effects on a small number of $k$-mer mutation types, and may be far more amenable to detection by analyzing mutation spectra instead.